Religion in Indonesia: Judaism

-The organisation "The United Indonesian Jewish Community" (UIJC) has been formed since 2009 and inaugurated in October 2010.
-In 2015, the first official Jewish centre, "Beit Torat Chaim", was inaugurated by the Religious Affairs Ministry.
+The organization "The United Indonesian Jewish Community" (UIJC) has been formed since 2009 and inaugurated in October 2010.
+It embraces all Jewish streams (orthodox and egalitarian) members with 180 certified Jews.
+UIJC has coverage of 8 areas across Indonesia from Sumatra to Papua.

+The first Indonesian Jewish Rabbi, Rabbi Benjamin Meijer Verbrugge (Dr. Benny Meijer) came from UIJC.
+He got his smicha/ordination as Para Rabbi by Rabbi Jonathan Ginsburg and Rabbi Steven Jules Peskind from Rodfei Kodesh Jewish Learning Institute Chicago in 2013, and he got his smicha/ordination as a full rabbi from Rabbi Joseph H. Gelberman Rabbinical Seminary International New York (Modern Chasidic) in 2015.
+The ordination took place at The Actors' Temple, officially named Congregation Ezrath Israel, is a non-denominational Jewish synagogue located at 339 West 47th Street, Manhattan New York, July 2, 2015.

+In 2015, the group under AM Christian Denomination, claiming as a Jewish community "Beit Torat Chaim", was inaugurated by the Religious Affairs Ministry as a Christian Church.
 It is located in Jakarta and will be led by Rabbi Tovia Singer.
+Tovia already left Indonesia.

 Bahá'í Faith

-According to the Association of Religion Data Archives in the Bahá'í Faith in Indonesia had 22,115 adherents in 2005.
+According to the Association of Religion Data Archives in the Bahá'í Faith in Indonesia made up 0.01% of the population in 2020.

 The community is subject to a measure of government discrimination.
 Since 2014, the situation has improved in the form of government plans for possible recognition (there was an erroneous opinion on already held the official recognition of the Bahai in 2014).

 Sikhism

 Sikhs migration to Indonesia began in the 1870s (guardians and traders).
 There are several gurdwaras and schools in Sumatra and Java, for example, in Medan was built in 1911.
 In 2015, the Supreme Council for the Sikh Religion in Indonesia was founded.
-Numbering about 7.000 (or between 10.000 and 15.000), Sikhs are not officially recognised by the government, resulting in adherents referring to themselves as Hindus on the KTP.
+Numbering between 10.000 and 15.000 in 2022, Sikhs are not officially recognised by the government, resulting in adherents referring to themselves as Hindus on the KTP.

-Apart from the orthodox, Sikhism in Indonesia represented the Sikh reformist movement Radha Soami Satsang Beas (RSSB).